HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       materialize_candidates = false
       # Directory for per-candidate overlay TOMLs.
 Required when materialize_candidates is True.
       # candidates_root = ...  # default = None
+      # How several scored targets become one cost: what made them comparable, how nested gauges are read, and what one unscorable member does.
+      # aggregate = ...  # uses factory default
       # How wide the search reports its own answer to be.
 The calibrated value is unaffected; this only decides the interval printed beside it.
       # uncertainty = ...  # uses factory default
       # Single switch governing every persistence sink (catalog, Zarr, Parquet, lockfile) for calibration outputs.